-The Plough might just be the most famous pattern of stars in the sky.
+The Plough, also known as the Big Dipper might just be the most famous pattern of stars in the sky.

 Perhaps other than Orion, the hunter, it's the star pattern that most of us first learn to recognise.

-The Plough is actually group of seven stars that form the body and tail of the mighty constellation Ursa Major, the Great Bear.
+The Plough is a group of seven stars that form the body and tail of the mighty constellation Ursa Major, the Great Bear.

 You can easily spot the Plough because it has the shape of a saucepan, where four stars form the 'pan' and the other three stars form the 'handle'.